Offshore Islands Development Act

 11. Development of social welfare.

-12. Prevention and mitigation of natural disasters, and improvement in respect of improper land use for burial, cultivation and construction.
+12. Disaster prevention and protection, and improvement in respect of improper land use for burial, cultivation and construction.

 13. Yearly implementation plans and division of work.